 Proper maintenance during winter weather can reduce the risk of damage due to water intrusion.

-Use the following guidance to prepare for and respond to freezing weather:
+Use the following guidelines to prepare for and respond to freezing weather:

 Protect your pipes from freezing